2015 California Green Innovation Index - International Edition

 - Average monthly residential electricity bill decreased four percent; industrial declined 57 percent and commercial increased eight percent (1990-2012).

 - California has established GHG agreements with multiple nations such as China, Peru, Mexico and Israel.

-The California Green Innovation Index, International Edition shows how this transition is playing out for the world’s top 50 emitters of GHGs.
-Among these nations, plus California:
+The Index also shows how this transition is playing out for the world’s top 50 emitters of GHGs.
+Among these nations, including California:

 - France, California and Italy have lowest carbon intensive economies in the world.